Haidhausen (Munich)

-Haidhausen (Central Bavarian: Haidhausn) is a quarter of Munich, Germany.
-It is now part of the borough—or stadtbezirk—number 5 Au-Haidhausen.
+Haidhausen (Central Bavarian: Haidhausn) is a quarter in Munich, Germany.
+It is now part of the borough of Au-Haidhausen.

 Location

 Haidhausen is bordered to the north by Bogenhausen, Berg am Laim to the east, to the south by Au, and the west border of the district is delimited by the Isar river.

 The boundary of the zone runs north along the Prinzregentenstraße avenue then west of the square Vogelweideplatz between the civic amenity site and the tram depot on the railway track which forms the eastern border, where the entire track is still part of Haidhausen.
 In the south the Rosenheimer, Hoch, Rabl and Balanstraße streets form the border with Au.
 To the west there are the right banks of the Isar river.